 Renée del Gaudio is a nationally-recognized architect for her buildings that convey a strong connection to place.
 Her work has been featured in publications such as the Wall Street Journal, Dwell, and Colorado’s 5280 magazine.
-She is the recipient of five prestigious American Institute of Architecture Awards, including a 2017 AIA Colorado Award of Excellence.
+She is the recipient of six prestigious American Institute of Architecture Awards, including a 2018 AIA Western Mountain Region Award.

 Renée received a B.A. from the University of Michigan, and an M.A. in Architecture from the University of Washington.
 In the San Francisco Bay area, she worked with the ecological design firm of Leger Wanaselja Architecture, and the residential and winery design firm of Backen Gillam Architects.
 Before opening her own practice in 2007, she worked with Semple Brown Design, an award-winning firm in Denver, Colorado.
 Renee’s work is also influenced by her design-build work around the globe in Cuba, Mexico, and Kenya.